tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 * The default order is ASC (ascending), the optional order is DESC (descending).
 * NULLs come first, then BOOLEANs, then numerics, then STRINGs, then VARBINARYs, then UUIDs.
+* Ordering does not matter for ARRAYs or MAPs or ANYs because they are not legal for comparisons.
 * Within STRINGs, ordering is according to collation.
 * Collation may be specified with a :ref:`COLLATE clause <sql_collate_clause>` within the ORDER BY column-list, or may be default.